Njong392/LinkTree-tailwind-vanillaJS/README.md

 This project isn't really keen on accepting contributions, but if you want to add or adjust anyhting, I highly encourage you.

+### If you have an issue to report, or want something to be removed/added,
+Feel free to open an issue.

+### If you want to add to the code...
 - Fork this repo
 - Clone it to your local machine using `git clone <repo link>`